- Postgraduate research opportunities

 You will also gain the skills and confidence to give lectures and contribute to internal seminars and external conferences.
 You may also attend taught subject classes to update your knowledge and understanding on disciplines related to your chosen subject of study and to further your critical review skills.

-The programme is completed when you submit your thesis for assessment at the end of the year and defend your research in a viva voce examination.
+The programme is completed when you submit your thesis for assessment at the end of of your study period and defend your research in a viva voce examination.

 Why choose to study at the RAU?